 - These are the best smartphones that you can buy right now

 Samsung Galaxy Note 10: Release Date, Price

-That's also five months after the release date of the Samsung Galaxy S10e, Galaxy S10 and Galaxy S10 Plus.
-That gives those new phones enough time to make an impact before the next Samsung flagship arrives.
+That's exactly five months after the release date of the Samsung Galaxy S10e, Galaxy S10 and Galaxy S10 Plus.
+That allows the Galaxy S10 series enough time to make an impact before the next Samsung flagship arrives.

-AT&T has jumped the gun in the US by announcing that it will be bringing 5G support to the Samsung Galaxy Note 10, so we know that the tech is going to be embedded in the phone – that's one Galaxy Note 10 rumour we can confirm already.
-Indeed, code found in the Galaxy S10 suggests a 5G-capable Note 10 is going to happen.
+Both of these models will ship in 4G and 5G flavours, bringing the total number of Samsung Galaxy Note 10 variants to four.
+AT&T already jumped the gun by announcing that it will be bringing 5G support to the Samsung Galaxy Note 10, so we know that the tech is going to be embedded in the phone – that's one Galaxy Note 10 rumour we can confirm already.
+Indeed, code found inside the Galaxy S10 also points to a 5G-capable Note 10 being in the works too.